 This topic is inspired by the story I shared on YouTube with you a couple of weeks ago about my friend and patient who was recovering from Covid-19 in the hospital.
 What I didn’t share about that story was that she had just had a baby (who she hadn’t seen or held yet) and was recovering from a C-section.
 The reason I didn’t share was that I wanted to just highlight her recovery from Covid and all the progress that she had been making.
 I didn’t want anyone to feel sorry for her.
 Many moms could put themselves in her position and feel despair.

-I was also careful with the language I was using with this patient because she was still in the hospital when I was making the video this was still very much she was still in the middle of this healing journey.
+I was also careful with the language I was using with this patient because she was still in the hospital when I was making the video this was in the middle of this healing journey.
 I wanted to stay positive, hopeful, and encouraging to help her through this process.
 Now that she is well on the other side, and she and her baby are doing awesome, I wanted to share a little bit more here about this mindful speech because I think it was key in supporting her.

 Reasons To Choose Your Words Wisely